Meet the bakers: Who are the new Great British Bake Off contestants?

 Tasha’s fondest childhood baking memory involves savouring the sugar icing from fairy cakes made with her mom and grandma.
 In secondary school, she started baking for friends and received encouragement from her Food Technology teacher to pursue it as a hobby.
 Tasha’s approach to baking mirrors her fearless outlook on life.
 She uses it as a means of creative expression, often tackling challenging designs with remarkable success.
 Beyond baking, she enjoys attending West End shows and has a deep passion for globetrotting.

-The Great British Bake Off airs on 26 September on Channel 4 at 9pm.
+The Great British Bake Off begins on 26 September on Channel 4 at 9pm.

 Join our commenting forum